97 Career Overall Rank

-Unfortunately her records are dominated by smaller works at lower price estimates with only six of her sales exceeding $10,000 while 30 have sold for between $2,500 and $10,000.
+Unfortunately her records are dominated by smaller works at lower price estimates.
 Her lower prices include a high proportion of works created prior to 2001.
-However her early works can do well, and one of these achieved her fourth highest price to date when sold at Elders Fine Art in November 2005 for $16,650 (Lot 92).
+However, her early works can do well, and one of these achieved her fourth highest price to date when sold at Elders Fine Art in November 2005 for $16,650 (Lot 92).

 Generally Barbara Weir's prices tend to increase with size, and there is a premium paid for more recent works, which tend to be more highly charged with colour and have greater appeal than her early paintings.
-Her clearance rate has been low, resting at just 55% in 2010, 57% by the end of 2011 and 61% at the end of 2015.
-However this is predictable for an artist whose work is so readily available in the primary market.
-Her My Mother’s Country paintings are greatly undervalued as these works in the 120 x 180 cm size range currently sell for up to $40,000 in galleries on those rare occasions when they appear.
+Her clearance rate has been low.
+However, this is predictable for an artist whose work is so readily available in the primary market.
+Her My Mother’s Country paintings are greatly undervalued, as these works in the 120 x 180 cm size range currently sell for up to $40,000 in galleries on those rare occasions when they appear.
 Her more gestural Grass Seed Dreamings may currently be judged unfairly against Gloria Petyarre’s Bush Medicine Leaf works but this is unlikely to continue indefinitely.
 As Weir gains greater recognition and emerges as a major artist and inheritor of Emily’s and Minnie’s mantle, the very best of her paintings are set to increase rapidly in value.
-The widespread re-evaluation and recognition of Dacou Gallery provenance, which Sotheby’s has generally rejected when selecting Emily Kngwarreye’s paintings for sale, will also help in ensuring the other artists it has represented, including Minnie Pwerle and Barbara Weir, will gain greater and greater recognition in the secondary market as time passes.
+The widespread re-evaluation and recognition of Dacou Gallery provenance, which Sotheby’s has generally rejected when selecting Emily Kngwarreye’s paintings for sale, will also help in ensuring the other artists it has represented, including Minnie Pwerle and Barbara Weir, and will gain greater and greater recognition in the secondary market as time passes.

 McCulloch, Susan.
 8 Nov 2003.
 All in the Family.
 Australia.
 The Australian.